seanpmaxwell/jet-schema/README.md

 ## Introduction
-Most schema validation libraries have fancy functions for validating object properties (i.e. `zod.string().email()`) but problem is I already had a lot of my own custom validation logic unique to my application (i.e. functions to check primitive-types, regexes for validating primtives etc).
+Most schema validation libraries have fancy functions for validating object properties (i.e. `zod.string().email()`) but problem is I already had a lot of my own custom validation logic specific to my application (i.e. functions to check primitive-types, regexes for validating strings etc).
 The only thing that was making me use schema-validation libraries was trying to validate object properties.
 So I thought, why not figure out a way to integrate my all the functions I had already written with something that can validate them against object properties?
-Well **jet-schema** does just that!
+Well **jet-schema** does just that :)
 <br/>

 If you want a library that includes all kinds of special functions for validating things other than objects **jet-schema** is probably not for you.
 However, the vast majority of projects I've worked on have involved implementing lots of type checking functions specific to the needs of that project.
-For example, maybe the email format maybe that's built into the library is different that the one your client needs.
-Instead of of have to write your own and dig into the library's feature to validate using your custom method, with jet-schema you can just pass your method.
+For example, maybe the email format that's built into the library is different that the one your application needs.
+Instead of of having to dig into the library's features to validate using your custom method, with **jet-schema** you can just pass your method.
 <br/>

 Reasons to use Jet-Schema
-- TypeScript first
+- TypeScript first!
-- Quick, terse, simple, easy-to-use (there are only 3 function exports and 3 type exports).
+- Quick, terse, simple, easy-to-use (there are only 3 function exports and 2 type exports).
-- Much smaller and less complex than most schema-validation types.
+- Much smaller and less complex than most schema-validation libraries.
 - Typesafety works both ways, you can either force a schema-type when the `schema` function is called OR you can infer a type from a schema.
-- Provides a `transform` wrapper function for custom validators you may have.
+- Set a default value for any validation-function you may wanna reuse.
-- When passing the `Date` constructor, automatically converts all valid date values in a `Date` object.
+- Provides a `transform` wrapper function to modify values after before validating them.
-- Set a default value for any validation function you may wanna reuse.
+- When passing the `Date` constructor, automatically converts all valid date values to a `Date` object.
-- `new` and `test` functions provided automatically by default.
+- `new` and `test` functions provided automatically on every new `schema`.
-- Works client-side or server-side
+- Works client-side or server-side.
-- Doesn't require a compilation step (so still works with `ts-node`, unline `typia`).
+- Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
 <br/>